UBC-MDS/py_atmosphere/README.md

 # py_atmosphere

+The International Standard Atmospher (ISA) is an atmospheric model of how pressure, temperature, density of the Earth's atmosphere change over a wide range of altitudes.
+It is published by the International Organization for Standardization (ISO) as an International Standard ISO 2533:1975 (https://www.iso.org/standard/7472.html).
+The International Civil Aviation Organization (ICAO) uses this atmospheric models as baseline in their own standards.
-Package intended to use the ICAO Standard Atmosphere to display its standard air properties and calculate the Mach number of a moving object in space at a particular altitude.
+This standard is extensively used in the Aerospace Industry, and therefore, this package contains the most basic version of the ICAO Standard Atmosphere and calculates standard atmospheric air properties for an inputed altitude and calculates the Mach number of a moving object in space at the same altitude.

 ## Contributors